 A spouse who files for divorce in Ohio can claim more than one of these grounds for divorce, but will need to prove only one of them.
 Listing two or more grounds in the petition can be helpful in the event one ground is difficult to prove.

 Divorces in Ohio usually take at least four months to finalize, and some can take up to two years.
 Also, divorces tend to be more expensive than dissolutions—because they have to prove the grounds for divorce, parties often choose to hire attorneys to present their case to the court.

 Regardless of the method you choose to end your marriage—divorce or dissolution—you must meet Ohio's residency requirements before you can start either process.
 If you're the one filing the divorce paperwork, you must be able to show the court that you've been a resident of the state for at least six months immediately prior to the filing.
 (Ohio Rev. Code §§ 3105.03 and 3105.62 (2022).)

-The rules surrounding residency requirements are strict and prevent one spouse from trying to locate a judge or court that may provide a more favorable result in the divorce trial—called forum shopping.
+The rules surrounding residency requirements are strict, and are meant to prevent a spouse from trying to locate a judge or court that may provide a more favorable result in the divorce trial—called "forum shopping."